- 1 EXPLOSIVES RULES

-On any question of category, decision of the CCE shall be final.
+On any question of the category, the decision of the CCE shall be final.

 General Provisions (Chap-II, Rules 5 to 20): EXPLOSIVES RULES 1983

-- Import, export, shipping, manufacture, manner, use or promote of unauthorised explosives is unlawful.
+- Import, export, shipping, manufacture, manner, use or promote of unauthorized explosives is unlawful.
 Testing and trial are approved in a licensed factory.
 (R. 5).

 - Tests prescribed [R. 6 (6)]

-- Physical properties including consistency, reaction, tendency to absorb moisture, segregation of the constituents, exudation, behaviour at low temperature, specific gravity etc.
+- Physical properties including consistency, reaction, tendency to absorb moisture, segregation of the constituents, exudation, behavior at low temperature, specific gravity etc.

 - Chemical composition – percentage and quality of ingredients.

-- Stability – effect of environmental conditions which would produce spontaneous ignition or variation in sensitiveness.
+- Stability – the effect of environmental conditions which would produce spontaneous ignition or variation insensitiveness.

-- Ignition characteristics – ignition point, behaviour, liability to spontaneous ignition.
+- Ignition characteristics – ignition point, behavior, liability to spontaneous ignition.

 - Mechanical sensitiveness to friction and impact.